parthiv-dev/decentralised-trading-platform/README.md

     }
 ```

-This struct was populated  by the constructor when minting a Pokemon NFT token.
+This struct was populated  by the constructor when minting a Pokémon NFT token.

 ## Demonstration